Evergreen School (Shoreline, Washington): Notable achievements

-In 1967, the Evergreen School became the 1st school in North America to have created a certified school habitat, sponsored by World Wildlife Fund.
+In 1967, the Evergreen School became the first school in North America to have created a certified school habitat, sponsored by World Wildlife Fund.

 In 2003, the school's kindergarten-through-third-grade chess team won the National Elementary Chess Championship in Nashville, Tennessee.

 In 2005, King County awarded the school the Green Globe Award for being a community environmental leader with its food composting and worm bin programs.

-In 2009, the Evergreen School's kindergarten-through-fifth-grade won seventh at the National Elementary Chess Championship in Georgia.
+In 2009, the Evergreen School's kindergarten-through-fifth-grade placed seventh at the National Elementary Chess Championship in Georgia.

 The school is responsible for reviving neighboring wetlands and nearby Meridian Creek, which flows into Thornton Creek.

 In 2010 Evergreen was named one of the top 10 Washington schools for 2009 by the Johns Hopkins University Center for Talented Youth Search.

 In 2013, Evergreen celebrated its 50th birthday.

 In 2015, Evergreen finished remodeling the campus.